-Rider Levels and Tests
+Rider Levels (Tests/Classes)

-Our colour-coded levels are based predominantly on ability and experience, not age, so the ages quoted here are only intended as a very rough guide for newcomers as all children will progress at different rates and with different confidence levels.
+Our colour-coded levels (classes) are based predominantly on ability and experience, not age, so the ages quoted here are only intended as a very rough guide for newcomers as all children will progress at different rates and with different confidence levels.
 We don’t want any child to feel they ‘should’ be competing at a certain level just because of their age!

 RED – for older or more experienced riders getting close to progressing to BD Intro and Prelim level tests.
 Tests will feature walk, trot and canter, and school movements will start to become more complicated in line with those found in BD Prelim tests.
 (Approx expected age 10+ years – but younger entrants are very welcome!)

 Lead Rein Riders – Green and Yellow classes each have a Lead Rein section.
 Riders are welcome to ride at Green and Yellow level on or off the lead rein.
 The number of entrants/class sizes will determine whether these are judged as their own separate sections or as a combined class based on % scores.

 Tack and Bits – At all levels ideally all tests are to be ridden in dressage-legal bits and tack (i.e snaffles, no martingales etc).
 Green, Yellow, Yellow-Plus and Blue riders may enter classes using a non-legal bit or item of tack without penalty, but in the event of a tied score, the pony/rider with dressage-legal tack will receive the higher placing.
 Red riders may also ride with non-legal bits or tack, but will receive a 2 mark penalty for doing so, and in the event of a tied score, the pony/rider with dressage-legal tack will receive the higher placing.
 We do allow grass reins (including Balanced Support Reins) at all levels.